USCiLab/cereal/_includes/main.markdown

 ### xCEREAL works on a wide range of C++11 compliant compilers

-cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal has been confirmed to work on g++ 4.7.3, clang++ 3.3, and MSVC 2013 (or newer).
-It may work on older versions, but there is no emphasis on supporting them.  cereal works under both libstdc++ and libc++ when compiling with g++ or clang++.
+cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal officially supports g++ 4.7.3, clang++ 3.3, and MSVC 2013 (or newer).
+It may work on older versions or other compilers such as ICC, but there is no emphasis on supporting them.  cereal works under both libstdc++ and libc++ when compiling with g++ or clang++.

 ---

 ## xCEREAL is fast and compact

-In simple performance tests, cereal is usually faster than Boost's serialization library and produces binary representations that take up less space, especially for smaller objects.  cereal uses some of the fastest [XML](http://rapidxml.sourceforge.net/) and [JSON](https://code.google.com/p/rapidjson/) parsers and generators available in C++.
+In simple performance tests, cereal is usually faster than Boost's serialization library (as well as [many others](https://github.com/thekvs/cpp-serializers)) and produces binary representations that take up less space, especially for smaller objects.  cereal uses some of the fastest [XML](http://rapidxml.sourceforge.net/) and [JSON](http://rapidjson.org) parsers and generators available in C++.
 The source code for cereal is considerably easier to understand and extend than that of Boost.

 ### xCEREAL is extensible